So here is my take on an ohm’s law explanation using a power wheel as an anology.

 Remember back to our water wheel for a bit, if you let too much water flow into the wheel it’s going to break, right?
 So if you run too low of a resistance there will be too much electrical flow and the “wheel” will break.
 What is the “wheel” with ecigs?
 Your battery!
 And when it breaks bad things happen, sometimes very bad things.
 This is really only a concern with mechanical mods as most regulated VV mods have a low ohm cut off to prevent these types of issues.

-Mech mod explosion after a battery went into thermal runaway (venting).
+What's left after a mech mod explosion after a battery went into thermal runaway (venting).

 Next, Voltage, our water basin.
 This is where the analogy falls a little short but bear with me.
 So what happens when you have a bunch of water above an opening?
 The pressure increases.
 So the larger your basin (voltage) the more pressure you have trying to push through the opening.
 This means that if you have a small basin and suddenly make it a large basin (increase the voltage) you now need to raise the flood gates a little bit to maintain the same flow rate (amperage).
 This can be seen by using a low resistance coil at low voltage and then switching to a higher resistance coil at higher voltage.
 They should vape very similarly.
 Thicker wire has lower resistance than thinner wire.
 Thinner wire has higher resistance than thicker wire.